jprkindrid/rewrapped-spotify/README.md

 - **Modern UI** – React + TypeScript frontend with Tailwind CSS
 - **Secure Storage** – SQLite for development, Turso for production
 - **Demo Mode** – Explore sample data without authentication

+## Spotify API Restrictions

+This app uses the Spotify API, which requires apps to be in "Development Mode" unless they generate revenue or meet Spotify's extended quota requirements.
+In development mode, only pre-approved users (added to the app's allowlist) can authenticate.

+If you encounter a "Login Restricted" message when trying to log in, it means your Spotify account hasn't been whitelisted.
+You can still explore the app using **Demo Mode**, which provides sample listening data to demonstrate all features.

 ## Technology Stack